-This blog is an exercise to help you understand the requirements to become a Certified National Medical Interpreter.
-We established the below flow-chart to help you to easily navigate through the requirements while comparing both certifications.
+Becoming a Certified National Medical Interpreter is an excellent way to advance your career and interpreting ability.
+This blog contains an easy-to-use flowchart; to help you understand the requirements to become a Certified National Medical Interpreter.
+Our goal is to help you to easily navigate through the requirements; while comparing both certifications.
 There are currently two main Medical Interpreting Certifications: The National Board of Certification for Medical Interpreters (NBCMI) and the Certification Commission for Healthcare Interpreters (CCHI).

 The National Board of Certification for Medical Interpreters (NBCMI)

 The mission of the National Board is to support improved healthcare outcomes, patient safety, and patient/provider communication.
-At the NBCMI they so by elevating the standards and the quality of medical interpreting through a nationally recognized and validated certification for medical interpreters.
+At the NBCMI they promote standardization by elevating the standards and the quality of medical interpreting training.
+Their training standards culminate in an established and validated certification for medical interpreters.

 The National Board of Certification for Medical Interpreters (National Board) governs the Hub-CMI credential and CMI certification programs.
 The NBCMI is an independent division of the International Medical Interpreters Association (IMIA).

 The NBCMI offers interpreting certification in Spanish, Russian, Mandarin, Cantonese, Vietnamese, and Korean.
 Prior to 2018, the Spanish certification required an extra level of accreditation.
 Now, the program is standardized and made more transparent, inclusive and accessible for all languages offered.